CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 ## Bring an Interface Up or Down

-Interface status can be:
+An interface status can be in an:
-- Administrative state, where the interface is configured to be up or down.
+- Administrative state, where you configure the interface to be up or down.
-- Operational state, reflecting the current operational status of an interface.
+- Operational state, which reflects the current operational status of an interface.

 {{< tabs "TabID17 ">}}
 {{< tab "NVUE Commands ">}}